dadul96/TcpConnection_Lib/README.md

 * **void StopReadingData()** - Stops the "readingThread".
 * **string GetReceivedString()** - Returns the received string or ```null```, if no string was received yet.

-Following propertie can be read:
+Following properties can be read:
 * **TcpIsConnected** - Is true, if a working TCP connection exists.

 An example program can be found in my [TCP_Server_Client_Tester](https://github.com/dadul96/TCP_Server_Client_Tester)-repository.